 Here, when we look around the circle, what we try to have is the awareness, the intention, or the wish of relating to this person in an appropriate way.
 What we experience here is a little bit like our energy going out to the person in a way to actually meet this person, not just meet another sheep and so on, but to this person as an individual.
 This is the awareness we are having here.
 We may not know exactly what that interaction is going to be, but it’s very important to go that step: to put energy out and be open to meet you and interact with you.
 That’s this relating awareness.
-Based on however much we know of the other awarenesses, we have some idea how to relate.
-Again we quiet down, focusing on the breath.
-Then we look around the circle with the awareness: relate!
+Based on however much we know of the other types of awareness, we have some idea how to relate.
+Again, we start by quieting down, and focusing on the breath.
+Then, we look around the circle with the awareness: relate!

 Exercise: Reality Awareness

-Is there anything you would like to report back to the group in terms of what you learned, what you observed or any questions you might have.
+Is there anything you would like to report back to the group in terms of what you learned, what you observed or any questions you might have?

 When we’re aware that we have these five types of awareness, these Buddha-nature factors, then we have great confidence that we have a mechanism to be able to deal with any problem or blocks that we have.
 Obviously, we need other factors as well, such as compassion for ourselves, and these sorts of things.
-It all fits together.
+They all fit together.
 This is the important point of Buddha-family work, Buddha-nature work.
 We have all the tools already within.
 It’s just a matter of recognizing them and knowing how to develop and apply them.
 We didn’t even know that we had these or that we could apply them.
 But as we saw, even the worm has these five.

 Is this a satisfactory way of relating to this woman?
 What is the effect of the exercise earlier today?
 What is the influence this has on the other person?
 Not only what influence does it have on the other person, but what influence does it have on me?
 It makes me very uptight.
-Is this how I want to continue to experience this woman because, obviously, if we don’t have the power to fire her then we have to deal with her.
+Is this how I want to continue to experience this woman because, obviously, if we don’t have the power to fire her, then we have to deal with her.
 We may not be so highly developed that we’re going to become best friends with this cleaning lady, but we can certainly be creative and flexible enough to relate in a different way, at least in a manner in which we are not upset by her.
 We have to non-judgmentally accept that this woman is very talkative.
 This is the way that she is.

 Differences between the Gelugpa and non-Gelugpa Systems